How to Become an Accountant

 This exam is known to be rigorous and challenging!
 Students are recommended to study at least 300–400 hours to prepare for it.
 To officially gain their CPA designation, accountants must also have at least two years of public accounting experience.
 The majority of accountants are actively employed as they study for and write the CPA.

-Step Four: Consider Other Certifications
+Step Five: Consider Other Certifications

 Here are some of the best accounting certifications: